-Here are 7 of the top demo trends we’re looking at in the year ahead, plus strategies on how sales, marketing, and PreSales teams can future-proof and scale product demos in 2023.
+Here are 7 of the top demo trends we’re looking at in the year ahead, plus strategies to thrive in 2023.

 1. The B2B Buying Journey Gets Even More Critical